sugiuta/sugiuta_tweak_template/README.md

-# Template for Theos.
+# Template for Theos

-This template is a file used to develop tweaks specifically for Jailbroken iDevices.
+This template is a file to be used when developing a Tweak for a Jailbroken iDevice.
 This is the template I use when developing tweaks.

 ## Installation: